zak0chana/Messenger-Bot/README.md

         def after_invoke(self,ctx:Context) -> None:
             pass

 Decorator "on_message" is activated when someone has written something

-Decorator "on_start" the "on_start" decorator is activated at the very beginning of the "run" function
+Decorator "on_start" the decorator is activated at the very beginning of the "run" function

 tree of invoking commands and cog and "on_start"